 Use the different communication channels

-For example, the company's internal website with FAQs, documents related to the purchasing process and team contacts or newsletters can be used to communicate internally on the various past and future projects of the purchasing department, the success stories and other information that will demonstrate the added value of the team, but also to interact and exchange with the different teams.
+For example, you can use the company’s internal website, which includes FAQs, documents related to the procurement process, and team contact information, or newsletters to communicate internally about the procurement department’s past and upcoming projects, success stories, and other information that will demonstrate the team’s added value, as well as to interact and exchange ideas with other teams.

 Measuring internal satisfaction